 Table of Content

 Every successful project begins with clarity.
 Before timelines, budgets, or tools come into play, project teams need a shared understanding of what they are actually trying to deliver.
 This clarity can come from a well-defined Project Scope, which sets clear boundaries and direction for the work ahead.
-But What is a Project Scope, and what it is necessary?
+But What is a Project Scope, and what is necessary?

 In this blog, we will break down What is Project Scope, why it matters, and how to define it to support effective planning and smooth project delivery.
 We will also share some examples to make the concept easier to understand.
 Let’s get started!